The Lone Elm Room is located inside the Mattoon Train Depot. Scheduling is managed by Tourism & Arts Office.

 This first person impersonation will entertain, engage and educate people of all ages.
 Ms. Kathryn Harris of Springfield will deliver the performance with passion, experience and authenticity.
 This performance is planned by the Academy of Lifelong Learning, made possible by a grant from the Coles County Arts Council, and hosted by the Mattoon Arts Council in the Historic Mattoon Train Station, 1718 Broadway, Mattoon.

 The Mattoon Arts Council sponsored the the Ukulele group in its inception.
-An informal group session led by Gail Nelson continued and eventually went online
+An informal group session led by Gail Nelson continued and eventually went online with COVID restrictions.

 You can find more info on their Facebook page.